 Many areas of the El Dorado National Forest and Humboldt-Toiyabe National Forest are open to Dispersed Camping.
 There is no charge for dispersed camping.
-You simply select a spot in the forest, away from developed camping areas like Lake Alpine, and park your RV or set up your tent.
+You simply select a spot in the forest, away from developed camping areas like Silver Lake and park your RV or set up your tent.
 Likely you'll need to bring your own water.
 Fire permits are required for campfires.

 Kirkwood Mountain Ski Area is one of the great ski and boarding mountains in the Sierra.
 The resort has established a separate beginning hill for novices, while advanced skiers and boarders will be challenged by a variety of terrain from the famous Wall to Sentinel Bowl.
-In the winter dog sledders offer rides in Hope Valley and at Kirkwood.

 Kirkwood's Cross Country Center offers 80 km of groomed trails for cross-country skiing.
 They have both skating a snowshoeing lanes on three interconnected trails systems, along with two trailhead facilities.
 They are located on Highway 88, one quarter mile east of the entrance to Kirkwood.

 Fishing on Carson Pass is filled with variety.
 From boats, most anglers like Lower Bear River Reservoir, Silver Lake, and Caples Lake.
 All three locations offer boat rentals and have launch ramps.
 Shoreline fishing on even the largest lakes is productive.
-Fly fishermen tend to favor the east side, working the meandering West Carson Rive in Hope Valley or seeking out the secluded Blue Lakes.
+Fly fishermen tend to favor the east side, working the meandering West Carson River in Hope Valley or seeking out the secluded Blue Lakes.

 Carson Pass is filled with adventures.
 Backpackers set off into the Mokelumne Wilderness to favorite destinations like Fourth of July Lake, while day hikers find adventurous trails from easy nature walks in Indian Grinding Rock State Park to ridgeline treks from the summit of Carson Pass.
 Carson Pass has miles of great cycling roads, especially along the east side of the Sierra.
 Mountain Bikers find plenty of logging roads and single tracks.
 On summer weekends Kirkwood Ski Resort opens miles of alpine trails, along with chairlifts 1 and 2, to mountain bikers.